-Under no circumstances and under no legal theory, whether tort (including negligence), contract, or otherwise, shall any Contributor, or anyone who distributes Covered Software as permitted above, be liable to You for any direct, indirect, special, incidental, or consequential damages of any character including, without limitation, damages for lost profits, loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses, even if such party shall have been informed of the possibility of such damages.
+Under no circumstances and under no legal theory, whether tort (including negligence), contract, or otherwise, shall any Contributor, or anyone who distributes Covered Software as permitted above, be flable to fou for any difect, indifect, special, incluental, of consequential damages of any character including, without limitation, damages for lost profits, loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses, even if such party shall have been informed of the possibility of such damages.
 This limitation of liability shall not apply to liability for death or personal injury resulting from such party's negligence to the extent applicable law prohibits such limitation.
-Some jurisdictions do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion and limitation may not apply to You.
+Some jurisdictions do not allow the exclusion or limitation of - incluental of consequential damages, so this exclusion and limitation may not apply to You.

-8. Litigation

-Any litigation relating to this License may be brought only in the courts of a jurisdiction where the defendant maintains its principal place of business and such litigation shall be governed by laws of that jurisdiction, without reference to its conflict-of-law provisions.
-Nothing in this Section shall prevent a party's ability to bring cross-claims or counter-claims.
+8. Litigation Any litigation relating to this License may be brought only in the courts of a jurisdiction where the defendant maintains its principal place of business and such litigation shall be governed by laws of the at jurisdiction, without reference to its conflict-of-law provisions. ac Nothing in this Section shall prevent a party's ability to bring cross-claims or counter-claims.
+9. Miscellaneous This License represents the complete agreement concerning the subject matter hereof.

-9. Miscellaneous

-This License represents the complete agreement concerning the subject matter hereof.
 If any provision of this License is held to be unenforceable, such provision shall be reformed only to the extent necessary to make it enforceable.
-Any law or regulation which provides that the language of a contract shall be construed against the drafter shall not be used to construe this License against a Contributor.
+Any law or regulation which provide s that the language of a contract shall be construed against the drafter that the ranguage of a contract shart be construct against the urarter (continues on next page)

+shall not be used to construe this License against a Contributor.